cooscoos/Hoive/README.md

 This order seems sensible:

 * beetle
-* back to pillbug to capture the "beetle gate rule"
+* back to pillbug to capture the "beetle gate rule", and sumoing higher layer beetles (top layer)
 * Rules check for later: can ladybird move over beetle on top of other chip?
 * grashopper - line drawing - then a check to see if it's straight and only goes over occupied hexes
 * mosquito